 - I love baby corn from my old salad bar days, so I had to add it.

-- If you use green beans, I suggest you blanch them for a couple of minutes because they cook slower than the others.
+- If you use green beans, I suggest blanching them for a few minutes because they cook slower than the others.
 Give them a head start.

 - Red bell peppers are my favorite but green peppers work too.